 Which takes precedence: the articles of association or a shareholders’ agreement?

-If the shareholder’s agreement and articles of association have been properly prepared there should not be any conflict between their respective provisions.
+If the shareholders’ agreement and articles of association have been properly prepared there should not be any conflict between their respective provisions.
 However, if a conflict does arise then the articles will generally prevail insofar as the conflicting provision relates to an obligation of the company.
-So, provided that the obligations of the company are not being compromised then the provisions of any shareholder’s agreement will prevail as between the shareholders.
+Provided that the obligations of the company are not being compromised then the provisions of any shareholders’ agreement will prevail as it is between the shareholders.

 Is there a template shareholders’ agreement I can download?

-To help you we have prepared a simple shareholders’ agreement (which we call the Inform Direct simple shareholders’ agreement or ‘IDSSA’ for short).
+To help you we have prepared a simple shareholders’ agreement (which we call the Inform Direct Simple Shareholders’ Agreement or ‘IDSSA’ for short).
 This is available to purchase and download.
 It has been drafted by a top 100 law firm to be used by the directors/shareholders of a private company limited by shares.
-If you are unsure of whether this agreement meets your needs or the implications of any of the provisions we would encourage you to take legal advice in drawing up your own agreement rather then using this precedent since we cannot advise you should you wish to change any of the terms therein.
+If you are unsure of whether this agreement meets your needs or the implications of any of the provisions we would encourage you to take legal advice in drawing up your own agreement.
+We cannot advise you should you wish to change any of the terms therein.

 This template shareholders’ agreement is not appropriate for two shareholders both holding 50% of the shares.
 In this situation there needs to be a detailed provision for resolving any deadlock and this requires specialist drafting.
 Each party should take their own legal advice before entering into any such agreement.

-While each shareholders’ agreement will be specific to a particular company there are certain provisions which are usual to include.
-We have set them out below and explained the approach adopted in our shareholders’ agreement template:
+While each shareholders’ agreement will be specific to a particular company there are certain provisions which it is usual to include.
+We have set them out below and explained the approach adopted in our shareholders’ agreement template.

 1 Directors and board meetings